wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.3.3 =
+- (02 Jun 2012) get_twitter_avatar() replaced with Twitter avatar API, added ability to cache user avatars and changed wording of TIME_1_DAY from "about a day ago" to "yesterday"

 = 1.3.2 =
 - (12 Feb 2012) Added ThinkTwit versioning for making future upgrades more smooth, removed extraneous parameter when calling sort_tweets